 - addressing potential language barriers by employing bilingual staff members

+Many people facing addiction require weeks, months, or even years of professional support to achieve full recovery.
 Helping clients of color achieve addiction recovery may also require addressing barriers that can extend beyond a 30- to 90-day treatment program.

-While entering an inpatient or residential treatment setting for substance abuse can be critical for immediate stabilization, healing from addiction is not a quick process.
+While entering an inpatient or residential treatment setting for substance use disorder can be critical for immediate stabilization, healing from addiction is not a quick process.
+Having access to a full continuum of care, including outpatient support, can be very important for supporting people on their recovery journeys.

 Unfortunately, there are many economic barriers to this that can make it difficult for people to access the long-term care they may need.
 These barriers can include earning a lower income, experiencing housing instability, or lacking transportation.
+Addressing racial disparities in addiction treatment settings requires a real effort to work with all patients to help them succeed within a treatment program and in their lives beyond.

 Addiction Treatment Resources For People Of Color (POC)